 Tables are provided in the Library for small group work.
-The Community Room in the children’s area and the Board Room are for library events or meetings.
+The Community Room in the Children’s area and the Board Room are for library events or meetings.
 The Board Room, if not in use, may be used as a quiet room.
-Under some circumstances, library staff has the right to open the Community Room to customers during hours when the Library is crowded.
+Under some circumstances, library staff has the right to open the Community Room to patrons during hours when the Library is crowded.
 This decision may only be made by a staff member who is available to supervise the room.

-A note about children:
+A Note about Children:

 For children, the library can be an exciting place of discovery and fun.
 You can help us make it a safe one, too, by doing the following:

-Library staff is not responsible for restricting children from access to library materials or services.
+- Library staff is not responsible for restricting children from access to library materials or services.

-Approved by the William Jeanes Memorial Library Board of Directors
+Revision approved by the William Jeanes Memorial Library Board of Directors